-5 Install the new step bushing ring, quad ring, back-up ring, and dust wiper seal.
+Install the new back-up rings, quad ring, back-up ring, and dust wiper seal.

-Orient the new step bushing ring, step side down.
-Install the step bushing ring by inserting one end into the air can, then pushing the remainder of the ring into the can, so that it rests on the bottom of the second deepest gland.
+Install a back-up ring by inserting one end into the air can, then push the remainder of the ring into the can, so that it rests on the bottom of the second deepest gland.